 Energy Data Analytics Lab: Energy Infrastructure Map of the World through Satellite Data (2018-2019)

-Team members will use both publicly available data from the U.S. as well as purchased data covering underserved parts of south and central Asia.
-This work, combined with the research from previous Bass Connections and Data+ projects, will provide a toolset that will enable the remote assessment of generation, transmission, distribution, end-use and access to electricity.
-Once all of these pieces are complete, the team will unify these components toward a vision of a methodology for automatically mapping and assessing energy systems in any place on Earth.
+Team members used both publicly available data from the U.S. as well as purchased data covering underserved parts of south and central Asia.
+This work, combined with the research from previous Bass Connections and Data+ projects, provides a toolset that will enable the remote assessment of generation, transmission, distribution, end-use and access to electricity.
+The team plans to unify these components toward a vision of a methodology for automatically mapping and assessing energy systems in any place on Earth.

 Fall 2018 – Spring 2019

-See earlier related team, Energy Data Analytics Lab: Electricity Access in Developing Countries from Aerial Imagery (2017-2018), and a related Data+ summer project, Energy Infrastructure Map of the World (2018).
+See related teams, A Wider Lens on Energy: Adapting Deep Learning Techniques to Inform Energy Access Decisions (2019-2020) and Energy Data Analytics Lab: Electricity Access in Developing Countries from Aerial Imagery (2017-2018), and a related Data+ summer project, Energy Infrastructure Map of the World (2018).

 T. Robert Fetter, Nicholas Institute for Environmental Policy Solutions